forkcms/forkcms/CONTRIBUTING.md

 We advise you to run the tests locally before creating a pull request.

-Creating a pull request is really easy on github.
-Just go to [our repository on github](https://github.com/forkcms/forkcms) after pushing your code and a yellow bar will appear with the question if you want to create a new pull request.
+Creating a pull request is really easy on GitHub.
+Just go to [our repository on GitHub](https://github.com/forkcms/forkcms) after pushing your code and a yellow bar will appear with the question if you want to create a new pull request.
 If this yellow bar isn't available, you can also go to "pull request", click on "New pull request", and select your branch to be used.

 Write some explanation of what has changed and why in the description.
 If it's related to an issue, it's nice to include the issue number.

 ### Waiting for approval

 After creating a pull request, we'll go trough your code, to make sure everything works as stated, and our quality norms are met.
 If necessary, we'll give you feedback on how you can improve your pull request.

 After handling feedback, we'll thank you for your help, merge the changes to our master branch, and your change will be included in the next release!